Knowledge Base

 Understanding the RAG Application Building Process

-The diagram below shows how to build a RAG application in 2 steps using CNB's knowledge base plugin.
+The following diagram shows the 2-step process of building a RAG application using CNB's knowledge base plugin.

 After the knowledge base is built, use CNB's Open API for retrieval and combine it with LLM models to generate answers.

-The typical RAG application workflow is as follows:
+The common RAG application workflow is as follows:

 Knowledge Base: